What makes the Calix Solutions’ Crypto-Laptops so safe?

 How will my laptop be set up?

 We will include access to the exchanges, wallets, and masternodes that were determined to be on your list of must-haves.
-Once we send the laptop, a Zoom call will be scheduled to help you unpack your laptop and get everything in working order.
-The Zoom call can last for an hour to an hour and a half.
+Once we send the laptop, a phone call will be scheduled to help you unpack your laptop and get everything in working order.
+That set-up call can last for an hour to an hour and a half.
+If need be, a Zoom call can be scheduled.

 Calix Solutions will provide support to make sure the access to the wallets, masternodes, and exchanges are operating properly when you get the crypto-laptop.
 Should you need to learn how to do things like transferring crytpos from exchanges to wallets, we have resources available for you to learn from online.